Jornay PM Disease Interactions

 CNS stimulants (applies to Jornay PM) agitation

-Major Potential Hazard, High plausibility.
-Applicable conditions: Anxiety/Stress, Neurosis, Psychosis
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Psychosis, Neurosis, Anxiety/Stress

-The use of central nervous system (CNS) stimulants is contraindicated in patients with marked agitation and/or anxiety, since these symptoms may be aggravated.
+Some CNS stimulants are contraindicated in patients with marked agitation and/or anxiety since these symptoms may be aggravated.
 CNS stimulants may also exacerbate symptoms of behavior disturbance and thought disorder in psychotic patients, particularly children.
 Therapy with CNS stimulants should be administered cautiously in patients with a history of psychosis or a predisposition to agitated states.

 CNS stimulants (applies to Jornay PM) cardiac disease